-The Trust Deed is dated 14 December 2012 (as subsequently amended or replaced).
+The Trust Deed is dated 14 December 2012 (as replaced by Deed of Amendment and Restatement dated 10 May 2023).
+The Trust Deed may be further amended.
 It details the Supervisor and the Manager's rights and responsibilities and requirements for how the Generate KiwiSaver Scheme will be managed.
-Members and potential Members can find a copy of the Trust Deed by visiting www.disclose-register.companiesoffice.govt.nz or at www.generatekiwisaver.co.nz.
+Members and potential Members can find a copy of the Trust Deed by visiting disclose-register.companiesoffice.govt.nz or on our Website.